 Augustine Literacy Project®, a non-profit charitable organization - tax exempt under Section 501(c)(3) - was founded in 1994.

-Upon satisfactory completion of Augustine training, each tutor is paired with a economically disadvantaged child and commits to work with him or her pro bono for a minimum of 60 lessons.
-Tutors usually meet with their students at the child's school two or three times a week.
-An Augustine lesson is typically 45 minutes long and includes the five essential components of research-based reading instruction.
+Upon satisfactory completion of Augustine training, each tutor is paired with a child and commits to work with him or her pro bono twice per week for the remainder of the academic year.
+Tutors usually meet with their students at the child's school, online, or at another public location two or three times a week.
+An Augustine lesson is typically 30-45 minutes long and includes the five essential components of research-based reading instruction.
 Pre- and post-assessments are administered to measure student progress.

 Demonstrates financial need

 Below grade level performance in reading, writing, or spelling